SublimeLinter/SublimeLinter-jsxhint/README.md

 1. Install [Node.js](http://nodejs.org) (and [npm](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) on Linux).

-1. Install `jsxhint` by typing the following in a terminal: (capitalization is very important!)
+1. Install `jsxhint` by typing the following in a terminal:
    ```
-   npm install -g STRML/JSXHint
+   npm install -g jsxhint
    ```

 1. If you are using `nvm` and `zsh`, ensure that the line to load `nvm` is in `.zshenv` and not `.zshrc`.